rhobs/observability-operator/docs/api.md

-The secret or configmap containing the OAuth2 client id
+`clientId` specifies a key of a Secret or ConfigMap containing the OAuth2 client's ID.

 <table>
     <thead>